Virginia general assembly 2022

 Lobbying: Daily Schedule

-We will meet each day, Monday - Thursday, promptly at 7:30am for our morning meeting at the SunTrust building.
-These morning meetings are critical for going over the day's schedule: committee schedules, the bills we are lobbying on, and assigning lobbying assinments.
+Lobbying virtually: At 8:00am, we will hold a Zoom Morning Meeting for those lobbying virtually.
+These morning meetings are critical for going over the day's schedule: committee schedules, the bills we are lobbying on, and assigning lobbying assignments.

-We will lobby our state Senators and Delegates at the Pocahontas Building.
+Lobby our State Senators and Delegates at the Pocahontas Building.

-Both the Senate and the House go into session.
-Typically, we watch session from one of the committee rooms.
+Both the Senate and House go into session.
+Typically, we watch session from one of the committee rooms after lunch.
 This is also an opportunity for activists to watch session from the Capitol galleries.

 Union lobbyists should anticipate making time in the morning to find paid parking.
 There are several public lots near the Pocahontas Building/Capitol ranging from $5 to $20/day.